RileySeaburg/Object-Oriented-Programming-Notes/OOP Analysis/Object-Model-Concepts.md

 ## Evolution of Languages

-- Early computer languages we uses for mathematical and scientific operations.
+- Early computer languages were used for mathematical and scientific operations.
     - Freed the programmer from the intricacies of assembly languages.
 - Growth in size and complexity led to evolution in languages to accommodate new features.
     - e.g. automation for business applications.